The Table

 Fatou's Numbers

-She doesn't preamble: 'I built the remediation model three months ago.
-I've updated it with current salary data.
-Here is the number.'
+Fatou at 9:15 with a printed spreadsheet and an untouched coffee.
+No preamble: 'I built the remediation model three months ago.
+Updated with current salary data.
+Here's the number.'

 Dr. Fatou Diallo

 “560 Senior Analysts.
-Average pay gap against objective benchmarks: EUR 4,107 per person per year.
-To close the gap fully within 12 months: EUR 2.3 million in gross annual pay adjustments.
-Spread across five European subsidiaries with different pay structures, the implementation complexity is manageable but not trivial — we're looking at 7 payroll cycles, 3 HR system changes, and updated band descriptors in every employment contract.”
+Average gap against objective benchmarks: EUR 4,107 per person per year.
+Full close within 12 months: EUR 2.3 million in gross annual pay adjustments.
+Across five European subsidiaries: 7 payroll cycles, 3 HR system changes, updated band descriptors in every contract.”

 Henrik Janssen